cromulus/pi-kiosk/README.md

 - Chromium launches in kiosk mode on boot and loads your HA dashboard using a dedicated long-lived token.
 - Sensor daemon drives screen wake/sleep plus brightness (Adafruit VL53L4CX +
   VEML7700).
-If the sensors or I²C bus disappear, the daemon falls back to safe defaults so the kiosk still runs.
+The new modular controller keeps track of sensor health, retries with backoff, and falls back to safe defaults when hardware is missing.
 - Systemd units, autologin, and scripts that can be redeployed idempotently via `sudo ./scripts/install.sh`.
+- Typed configuration backed by Pydantic makes it easy to tweak thresholds while catching invalid values early.
+Switch sensors on/off individually and opt into JSON logs for ingestion.

 ## Hardware quick reference
 - **I²C wiring** (Pi GPIO header pins)